linuxgurugamer/MissionPlanner/README.md

 	Additional tables are welcome, can be made using the provided editor

+Delta-V Editor
 	The supplied DeltaV charts are using values from the available Delta-V graphs, showing the needed delta-V from Kerbal to all bodies.
 Bodies which are moons of other bodies (ie:  Bop is a moon of Jool) show the info starting from the point of being captured in the parent body's SOI

+	After entering the editor, you will be able to load any existing delta-v tables.

+	There is a toggle called "Use Loaded Planet Pack", which if selected will use the currently loaded bodies to set the isMoon and parent values.

 	The editor has the ability to generate initial line entries for whatever planet-pack is loaded.
 	There are three options:

 		Homeworld to all	Generate initial lines for each body in the system, starting at the homeworld.
 They will be filled with default values of -1, just fill in the values that you ant